johnuberbacher/amiibo-tracker/README.md

 ![Bootstrap](https://img.shields.io/badge/BootstrapVue-%23563D7C.svg?style=for-the-badge&logo=bootstrap&logoColor=white)

-Catalog the Amiibo you've collected!

-Vue practice project built with Vue and BootstrapVue.
+A Vue.js application with Bootstrap integration for easily cataloging and tracking your Amiibo collection!

+This project serves as a Vue.js practice application, leveraging the power of Vue and BootstrapVue to provide a seamless and user-friendly experience.
 Loads all Amiibo data from [AmiiboApi](https://amiiboapi.com/).

+## Features
+- Effortlessly load and access comprehensive Amiibo data using the AmiiboApi.
+- Track and catalog your Amiibo collection with ease.

 ## Demo
 [https://amiibo-tracker.netlify.app/](https://amiibo-tracker.netlify.app/)